LadislavMokry/OnePlace/docs/SETUP-GUIDE.md

 **If tables are missing:**
 - Go to **SQL Editor**
-- Run the entire `supabase-schema.sql` script
+- Run the entire `db/supabase-schema.sql` script
 - Refresh the Tables view

 ---